What is soap?

 The first one is the hydrophilic end which dissolves water and is attracted towards it whereas the second one is the hydrophobic end that is dissolved in hydrocarbons and is water repulsive in nature.
 If on the surface of the water, soap is present then the hydrophobic tail which is not soluble in water will align along the water surface.

 In water, the soap molecule is uniquely oriented which helps to keep the hydrocarbon part outside the water.
 When the clusters of molecules are formed then hydrophobic tail comes at the interior of the cluster and the ionic end comes at the surface of the cluster and this formation is called micelle.
-When the soap is in the form of micelles then it has the ability to clean the oily dirt which gets accumulated at the center.
-These micelles remain as a colloidal solutions.
+When the soap is in the form of micelles then it has the ability to clean the oily dirt which gets accumulated at the centre.
+These micelles remain as colloidal solutions.
 Therefore the dirt from the cloth is easily washed away.
 The soap solution appears cloudy as it forms a colloidal solution which scatters light.

 Read more about Soap and Detergents.
-We have briefly seen the properties of soaps and detergents, for any further query on this topic install Byju’s the learning app and enjoy an innovative approach to learning.
+We have briefly seen the properties of soaps and detergents, for any further query on this topic install Byju’s learning app and enjoy an innovative approach to learning.